Aym-brz/projetIA/README.md

   - Minimizing velocities (both angular and linear).
 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

+## TODO
+- Add the possibility to apply a force to the base of the pendulum
+- Receive the angle and speed of the joints in pytorch
+- Send forces to the model from pytorch
+- Create the policy (reward function)
+- Train the model